theberrigan/s3-deploy/README.md

 ```
 --ext
 ```
-Enables to set the files' extension in case when the files without one or if there is need to override the extension (`--ext html`)
+Enables to set the correct content type header when files has no extension.
+For example, when the s3 bucket is used for webhosting and there is need to access paths like `/about` instead of `/about.html` so its possible to upload file named `about` and set `--ext html`

 ## AWS Credentials
 AWS credentials can be provided via environment variables, or in the `~/.aws/credentials` file.
 More details here: